 The only criterion to participate in our program is that you must be connected to one of the mental health treatment teams listed above.
 If you are eligible, our Employment Specialists will work with you on an individual basis to develop a plan of how we can best support you in your employment process.

 Goal of IPS Supported Employment

-IPS Supported Employment is an approach to vocational rehabilitation for people with serious mental illnesses that emphasizes helping them obtain competitive work in the community and providing the supports necessary to ensure their success in the workplace.
-Rather than trying to sculpt consumers into becoming “perfect workers” through extensive prevocational assessment and training, consumers are offered help finding and keeping jobs that capitalize on their personal strengths and motivation.
-Thus, the primary goal of IPS is not to change consumers, but to find a natural “fit” between consumers’ strengths and experiences and jobs in the community.
+IPS Supported Employment is an approach to vocational rehabilitation for people with serious mental illnesses that emphasizes helping people obtain competitive work in the community and providing the supports necessary to ensure their success in the workplace.
+Individuals are offered help finding and keeping jobs that capitalize on their personal strengths and motivation.

 Evidence Based Principles of IPS